cjturesko/SpamScan/README.md

-- Create a folder titled potential_spam & spam_attachments inside the SpamScan folder.
-- Place suspicous .eml file into potential spam folder.
+SpamScan - Email Attachment and Domain Scanner

+This tool automates the process of extracting attachments from suspicious .eml files, generating SHA-256 hashes for the attachments, and checking the sender's domain and attachment hashes against various APIs.
+Prerequisites

-- Generate the required free API keys to run
+    API Keys: Obtain the following free API keys and add them to your config.ini file:
-    - VirusTotal
+        VirusTotal
-    - MalwareShare
-    - MalwareBazar
-    - MXTOOLBOX
+        MalShare
+        MalwareBazaar
+        MXToolbox

+    Folder Structure: Inside the SpamScan folder, create two subfolders: potential_spam/: Place suspicious .eml files here.
+        spam_attachments/: Extracted attachments will be saved here.

+Usage

+    Place Suspicious Emails: Add any suspicious .eml files into the potential_spam/ folder.

-- Run main.py
+    Run the Scanner: Execute main.py to perform the following actions:
-    - Will extract all attachments from the .eml
+        Extract attachments from each .eml file.
-    - Generate a sha256 hash for any extracted attachments
+        Generate a SHA-256 hash for every extracted attachment.
-    - Save the sender's domain next to attachment info in hashes.txt
+        Log the sender’s domain and corresponding attachment information in hashes.txt:
-          - domain.com|file.txt: 2340000

-    - Uses hashes.txt to check:
-          - Sender domain again MXTOOLBOX domain check
-          - Check hash against VT (addings scans)
-              - doesn't upload file to avoid accidental data leakage
+        yaml

+    domain.com | file.txt: 2340000

+Domain and Hash Checks: The tool will then:

+    Check the sender's domain against the MXToolbox blacklist.
+    Verify the attachment hash using VirusTotal, without uploading the file (to prevent accidental data leaks).
-          - Print out results as it goes & writes to RESULTS in config.ini
+    Append the results to the RESULTS section in your config.ini file.